Sami Callihan

 Samuel Alton Johnston (born September 1, 1987), better known by the ring name Sami Callihan, is an American retired professional wrestler and promoter.
-He is known for his time in Total Nonstop Action Wrestling (TNA), Combat Zone Wrestling (CZW), and Major League Wrestling (MLW).
-He also wrestled for Lucha Underground under the ring names Jeremiah Crane, and later, Jeremiah Snake, and in WWE under the ring name Solomon Crowe.
+He is best known for his tenures in Total Nonstop Action Wrestling (TNA).
+He is also known for his tenures with Lucha Underground under the ring names Jeremiah Crane, and later, Jeremiah Snake, and in WWE under the ring name Solomon Crowe.

 He worked for several independent promotions throughout the United States.
 He found most success in Combat Zone Wrestling (CZW) and Major League Wrestling (MLW), but has also wrestled for Dragon Gate USA, Evolve, Ring of Honor, Pro Wrestling Guerrilla, Full Impact Pro, and All American Wrestling.
 In CZW, he held the CZW Iron Man Championship, the CZW Ultraviolent Underground Championship, and the CZW World Junior Heavyweight Championship, and won the 2012 Best of the Best tournament.
 He also runs an independent wrestling promotion called The Wrestling Revolver.